 What is the relation of this step here?

-Because the succinate dehydrogenase enzyme is also present here (Complex-II). succinate dehydrogenase removes Hydrogen (electron) from FADH2 and gives it to Coenzyme Q. FADH2 is converted back to FAD after removal of an electron from it and ready for the process again.
+Because the succinate dehydrogenase enzyme is also present here (Complex-II). succinate dehydrogenase removes Hydrogen (electron) from FADH2 and gives it to Coenzyme Q. FADH2 is converted back to FAD after the removal of an electron from it and ready for the process again.
 The Complex-II is called FADH2-Q-reductase.
 But remember that complex-II doesn’t release hydrogen ions from mitochondrial matrix to inter membranous space because it directly gives their electrons to Coenzyme Q. After all, their energy is less to do this.

 So what will do Coenzyme Q after this?